Unemployment amid coronavirus shutdowns hitting women harder than men

 PHILADELPHIA (WPVI) -- Nationwide, unemployment among women is substantially higher at 15.5-percent compared to 13-percent for men.

-Women make up the majority of the workforce, which means our finances really are taking a particularly heavy hit from the COVID-19 shutdown and as our 6abc data shows us, that is the case in a number of key industries.
+Women make up the majority of the workforce, which means their finances really are taking a particularly heavy hit from the COVID-19 shutdown.
+As our 6abc data shows us, that is the case in a number of key industries.

 Laura DeLuca of Warrington, Pennsylvania is on furlough from her job as a restaurant manager.
 So is everyone else she worked with, including cooks, serving staff, and hosts and she said most of them are women and many came to her with questions.